robertchen2021/glassdoor-company-review-analysis/README.md

-# Glassdoor Employee Review Analysis with NLP
+# Glassdoor Company Review Analysis with NLP
 Springboard Data Science course capstone project 2.

 ## Project Overview:
-This project is a Glassdoor employee review analysis on a large company.
+This project is a Glassdoor company review analysis on a large company.
 The coding consists of 3 Jupyter Notebooks.

 Part 1: Data Cleaning and Exploratory Data Analysis<br>
 Part 2: Sentiment Analysis<br>